deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 In the meantime, *REBECA* is back. *MARJORIE* gets the fingerprints from the hook and tricks *REBECA* into drinking from a glass that *MARJORIE* snatches and gets her fingerprints off.

-She compares the fingerprints and they match.
-She's now convinced, that *REBECA* is trying to scare her.
+She compares the fingerprints, and they match.
+She's now convinced that *REBECA* is trying to scare her.

 ### Day 4

 #### Early morning

 *MARJORIE* wakes up to the sound of a fight.
-She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and goes at her.
+She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and comes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

-*CALVIN* at first tries to sweet talk her, but ultimatively looses his nerves and screams at her.
+*CALVIN* first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
 He shoots and pushes against the door.
 The cupboard moves and the door opens. *CALVIN* comes in, but is gunned down by the wounded *REBECA*, who breaks down.

-*MARJORIE* talks to her, gets a cloth and *REBECA*s mobile from the kitchen, gives the cloth to *REBECA* to still the wound and calls 911.
+*MARJORIE* talks to her, gets a cloth and *REBECA*s mobile from the kitchen, gives the cloth to *REBECA* to stop the bleeding, and calls 911.

 ### Day 5

 #### Afternoon

 *MARJORIE* sits with *BRIANNA*.
 They talk about *CALVIN*.
-In the end, *MARJORIE* confirms to *BRIANNA*, that she will appear in court and make her testimony.
+In the end, *MARJORIE* confirms to *BRIANNA* that she will appear in court and make her testimony.

 The end.